House of the

 The only Colored First Edition .

-A second one, printed from the now numbered plates, shortened at top, furnished with new captions and partly also otherwise modified, and left black and white, was published 1824/25. – The plates bound between the French text and facing this optically almost throughout; the plates to be assigned to the respective recto thus bound left, those of the verso right, however.
+A second one, printed from the now numbered plates, shortened at top, furnished with new captions and partly also otherwise modified, and left black and white, was published 1824/25. – The plates bound between the respective French group text and facing this optically almost throughout; the plates to be assigned to the respective recto thus bound left, those of the verso right, however.
 The German text together with the index sheets bound after each of both parts.
 As in such a manner not the rule

 in remarkably thoughtful convenient binding ,

 The title etching of pt.
 I with completely taken out vertical fold and generally soiled.
-3 plates (quite) feebly evenly browned and besides 2 small worm-holes in the white margin and field resp.
-6 plates with practically imperceptible small to tiny tear backed acid-freely in the lower part of the outer margin.
-The 4 plates surrounding pages 13-16 of the 2nd part with slight text copy.
+3 plates (quite) feebly evenly browned; 2 small worm-holes in the white margin and field resp.; 6 plates with practically imperceptible small to tiny tear backed acid-freely in the lower part of the outer margin.
+The 4 plates surrounding French pages 13-16 of the 2nd part with slight text copy.
 The text particularly in the upper and lateral margin partially slightly to a little foxed, but only in the case of five of the explanation sheets bound in-between also affecting the immediate preceding and following plate resp. from almost not at all to faint.
 The binding corresponding to its age particularly at the edges somewhat rubbed.
 The leading edges of both the lower corners and a small missing spot at the top spine-end restored quite unsuspiciously, neutralizing by the latter also the 3.5 cm ensuing tear of just the leather at the frontcover joint.
 The latter there also with regard to the 1.5 cm torn leather there below ( ditto: not the joint itself ! ).
 The minimal stainedness of the backcover of patina character.
-A 2-sheet front fly-leaf of 1816 Whatman sheets according to the finding of the restorer an addition by later hand. – Margins at the side c.
+A 2-sheet front fly-leaf of 1816 Whatman sheets according to the finding of the restorer an addition by later hand. – Margins laterally c.
 2.5-3.5, above 1-3, below, however, 5.5-7.5 cm wide. – In such a manner then the plate work printed on heavy laid paper as a roundabout

 impressively beautiful copy